The Great Omission

 Bill Hull notes that "teaching to obey is the core of making disciples."
 But Dallas Willard asks, "Where can one find today any group of Christians with an actual plan to teach the people of their group to do everything Jesus said?"
 And then he answers his own question: "We do not routinely teach those who profess allegiance to him how to do what he said was best."

-D. Eric Schansberg is Professor of Economics at Indiana University Southeast and the co-author (with Kurt Sauder) of Enough Horses in the Barn: Thoroughly Equipped Disciple-Makers and the Ministry of Jesus (Further Still Ministries, 2017).
+D. Eric Schansberg Professor of Economics at Indiana University (Southeast) and the co-author with Kurt Sauder of Enough Horses in the Barn: Thoroughly Equipped Disciple-Makers and the Ministry of Jesus (Further Still Ministries, 2017) and of a 21-month discipleship curriculum, Thoroughly Equipped.

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)